 Egg freezing through a process called vitrification offers women flexibility to store their eggs for a period up to many years if they want to become pregnant at a later date.
-Vitrification is clinically accepted and considered one of the most advanced techniques our Southern Louisiana IVF centers have to offer fertility patients.
+Vitrification is clinically accepted and considered one of the most advanced techniques our Louisiana IVF centers have to offer fertility patients.
 But what does it involve?

 Steps to egg freezing

 Freezing eggs when you’re still in your 20s or early 30s gives you the best chance of later producing a viable pregnancy and healthy baby.
 As you get older, the number and quality of your eggs diminishes.
 Here are the steps involved to consider: